ZhiqiWang17/Soil-related-projects/README.md

 # Soil-related-projects

-## Heavy mentals in soils in smelter
+## Heavy metals in soils in smelter
 To diagnosis of the area around the selected smelter with a visualization of soil contamination performed in the ArcGIS program.

 ## Determine soil pollution in Landfill